sgnl05/sgnl05-racktables/README.md

 ####Public Classes

 * `racktables`: Starts the module and calls racktables::apache, racktables::mysql and racktables::install
-* `racktables::apache`: Installs Apache and a spesified vhost
+* `racktables::apache`: Installs Apache and a specified vhost
 * `racktables::mysql`: Installs MySQL and sets up an empty database
 * `racktables::install`: Pulls and installs RackTables from GitHub (or other specified source)
 * `racktables::config`: Handles the inc/secret.php file